smopen/sigcpp/_posts/2020-04-20-guidelines-to-processing-immutable-text.md

 This post concludes the 3-part series on processing immutable text.
 [Part 1]( {{ '/2020/04/03/efficiently-processing-immutable-text' | relative_url }} )
 of the series focuses on efficiency aspects of processing immutable text.
 [Part 2]( {{ '/2020/04/07/safely-processing-immutable-text' | relative_url }} )
-focuses on safety aspects.
+focuses on safety.
 <!--more-->

 {% include bookmark.html id="1" %}

 ### 1.&nbsp;&nbsp; General guidelines

-Overall, there are three ways to model immutable text: character arrays (including C-strings), `std::string` ("string"), and `std::string_view`.
+Overall, there are three means to model immutable text: character arrays (including C-strings), `std::string` ("string"), and `std::string_view` ("string_view").
+The guidelines in this section pertain to choosing among these means and some high-level notes on `const` qualification.

 1. **Prefer string_view over character arrays**.
-A character array uses less memory (string_view maintains both a pointer and a size), but the memory savings is small compared to the safety obtained with a string_view.
+A character array uses less memory (string_view maintains both a pointer and a size), but the benefit from memory saved is small compared to the safety obtained with a string_view.
 Also, working directly with an array often requires carrying array size in an additional variable (or requires computing length in case of C-strings).

 2. **Prefer string_view over string** if many objects are created either directly using